hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 ## Introduction

-In <a href="https://developer.hpe.com/blog/why-is-redfish-different-from-other-rest-apis-part-1" target="_blank">part 1</a> of this series, I presented the fundamentals of the Redfish® standard published by the Distributed Management Task Force (DMTF) consortium.
-This standard issued in 2015 aims to replace the aging Intelligent Platform Management Interface (<a href="https://www.intel.com/content/www/us/en/products/docs/servers/ipmi/ipmi-home.html" target="_blank">IPMI</a>) to manage the lower layers of the local server or remote servers using a modern REST-type API.
-The most representative fundamentals are the separation of the protocol from the data modeling, a <a href="https://developer.hpe.com/blog/getting-started-with-ilo-restful-api-redfish-api-conformance/" target="_blank">self-describing model</a> and OEM extensions.
-Here in part 2, you will find other unique properties contributing to the massive adoption of this "hypermedia API" by equipment manufacturers.
+In <a href="https://developer.hpe.com/blog/why-is-redfish-different-from-other-rest-apis-part-1" target="_blank">part 1</a> of this series, I presented some of the fundamentals of the Redfish® standard published by the Distributed Management Task Force (DMTF) consortium in 2015.
+Among them:

+* The separation of the protocol from the data modeling
+* A <a href="https://developer.hpe.com/blog/getting-started-with-ilo-restful-api-redfish-api-conformance/" target="_blank">self-describing model</a>
+* OEM extensions.

+Here in part 2, you will find other unique properties contributing to the massive adoption of this "hypermedia API" by equipment manufacturers and to the replacement of the aging Intelligent Platform Management Interface (<a href="https://www.intel.com/content/www/us/en/products/docs/servers/ipmi/ipmi-home.html" target="_blank">IPMI</a>).

 ## The Redfish concept of "Actions"